 In 1990, members voted to convert the Credit Union from a state charter to a federal charter, and we became Vermont Federal Credit Union in 1991.
 After a series of expansions and mergers, we became a community-chartered credit union in 2001, which meant that membership was no longer limited to only government employees.

-We now operate under a community charter, opening the possibility of membership to anyone who lives, works, worships, or attends school in a variety of Vermont counties, as well as any of their family members.
-Those counties include: Chittenden, Grand Isle, Franklin, Lamoille, Washington, Caledonia, Orange, Orleans, and Addison.
+We now operate under a community charter, opening the possibility of membership to anyone who lives, works, worships, or attends school in a Vermont county, as well as any of their family members.
+Those counties include: Addison, Bennington, Caledonia, Chittenden, Essex, Franklin, Grand Isle, Lamoille, Orange, Orleans, Rutland, Washington and Windham.